Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 `usage requirement <Target Usage Requirements_>`_ properties as builtin transitive properties.
-It also supports custom transitive properties defined by the :prop_tgt:`TRANSITIVE_COMPILE_PROPERTIES` property on the target and its link dependencies.
+It also supports custom transitive properties defined by the :prop_tgt:`TRANSITIVE_COMPILE_PROPERTIES` and :prop_tgt:`TRANSITIVE_LINK_PROPERTIES` properties on the target and its link dependencies.

 For example: